1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Eric Charity is a member of the firm’s commercial finance team.
-His practice is focused on a wide range of credit transactions, representing agents, lenders, financial institutions, private equity groups, public and private companies, and other business organizations in all aspects of secured and unsecured financing.
+His practice is focused on a wide range of credit transactions, representing agents, lenders, financial institutions, private equity groups, public and private companies, and other business organizations.

-Eric was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Leveraged Buyouts and Private Equity Law by The Best Lawyers in America®.
+Eric has been recognized from 2021 through 2023 as one of the "Best Lawyers: Ones to Watch" for Leveraged Buyouts and Private Equity Law by The Best Lawyers in America®.
+He was also awarded the “Rising Star” award by the Atlanta Business Chronicle – 2022 Leaders in Corporate Citizenship and selected as an “On the Rise” honoree in the 2022 Daily Report Georgia Legal Awards.

 Insights View All